AniGhodake/CollegeElectionProject/README.md

 🗳️ Online College Election System
-Welcome to the Online College Election System — a simple web-based platform for managing and conducting student elections securely and efficiently.
+Welcome to the Online College Election System
+— a simple web-based platform for managing and conducting student elections securely and efficiently.

 🔐 Admin Login
 Use the following default credentials to access the Admin Panel:

-pgsql
-Copy
-Edit
 Username: admin
 Password: admin
 From the admin panel, you can: